-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact IX.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact IX.
 HAZARDS AND HAZARDOUS MATERIALS.
-Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? Х c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? Х a-b.
-The proposed project consists of a 32-lot residential subdivision.
-Typical construction materials would be utilized during the development of the proposed project.
-The local roadways surrounding the project site have not been designated for hazardous materials transportation.
-The Antelope Valley Freeway is designated as a hazardous materials transportation corridor (LMEA p.
-9.1-14 and Figure 9.1-4); however, it is located approximately 2 miles east of the project site.
-All project operations would be in accordance with application regulations.
-Development of the project site would not involve the demolition of any structures and therefore would not expose individuals or the environment to asbestos containing materials or lead-based paint.
+Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+X b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? Х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
+X g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+X a-b.
+The proposed project consists of a 29-lot residential subdivision.
+Typical construction materials would be utilized during development of the subdivision.
+Occupants of the subdivision would typically utilize household cleaners (e.g., cleanser, bleach, etc.), fertilizer, and potentially limited use of common pesticides.
+These uses would be similar to other residential developments in the area.
+The proposed project is not located along a hazardous materials transportation corridor (LMEA p.
+9.1-14 and Figure 9.1-4).
 Therefore, impacts would be less than significant.

 - c.
-The project site is not located within a quarter mile of an existing or proposed school.
-The closest school to the project site is Paraclete High School, located at 42145 30th Street West, approximately 0.5 miles northeast of the project site.
-Additionally, the proposed project would not emit hazardous emissions or handle hazardous/acutely hazardous materials, substances, or waste.
+The project site is located within a quarter mile of an existing or proposed school.
+The closest schools are West Wind Elementary to the south and Lancaster High School to the north of the project, both approximately .25 of mile away.
+While the schools are located within 0.25 miles of the project site, the proposed project would not generate hazardous emissions or handle hazardous/acutely hazardous materials.
 Therefore, no impacts would occur. - d.
-A Phase I Environmental Site Assessment was prepared for the project site by Partner Engineering and Science, Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report, TTM 67239, 35th Street West and Avenue M-8, Lancaster, California, 93536" and dated April 19, 2022.
+A Phase I Environmental Site Assessment was prepared for the proposed project by Priority One Environmental, Inc. The results of the study are documented in a report entitled "Phase I Environmental Site Assessment Report, Subject Property, 6.94-Acres of Land, West Avenue J, Lancaster, CA 93536, APNs 3153-017-022, 3153-017-023, and 3153-017-024" and dated September 9, 2022.

-A survey of the project site was conducted on April 13, 2022 to determine the presence of any recognized environmental concerns.
-No hazardous material/waste were observed at the subject site.
-No evidence of environmental concerns, including hazardous material disposal, sewage, discharge, wells, septic systems, underground or above ground (UST/AST) storage tanks, or stressed vegetation, was observed on the subject site.
-However, piles of household and construction debris were noted on-site.
-This debris would be removed and disposed of in accordance with all existing regulations.
-Therefore, impacts would be less than significant.
+As part of the environmental site assessment, a site visit was conducted on September 5, 2022.
+No hazardous materials/waste were observed at the subject site.
+No evidence of environmental concerns, including hazardous material disposal, sewage discharge, wells, septic systems, underground or above ground (UST/AST) storage tanks, or stressed vegetation, was observed on the project site.